 Drop-in office space during normal business hours

-Business consulting/coaching sessions with Center for Business Development staff
+Business consulting/coaching sessions with Business and Entrepreneurial Services staff

 Use of conference rooms, subject to availability and scheduled in advance

 Access to administrative and bookkeeping services (fee-based)